oneveb/Acer-V3-471G/README.md

 This is my backup clover config and kext that I use for macOS 10.14.3 Mojave build 18D109 on Acer V3-471G.
 I do not yet understand about dsdt and ssdt patching, so I think it still needs more patch further, but for my daily use now I think it's enough.

 ### Audio
-- The model of the sound card is `Realtek ALC269`, which is driven by `AppleALC` on layout-id 1 (Testing | speaker : no sound, headphone : good); injection information is located in `/CLOVER/config.plist`.
+- The model of the sound card is `Realtek ALC269`, which is driven by `AppleALC` on layout-id 3 (Testing | speaker : good sound, headphone : good); injection information is located in `/CLOVER/config.plist`.

 ### Bluetooth
 - Native Bluetooth is [not working well], disabled.